docker-archive/ucp_lab/orca_lab.md

 ##Task 1: Installing Docker Universal Control Plane
 In this task we're going to install the Docker Universal Control Plane (UCP) server onto **Node-0**.
 This is done by running a bootstrap container, and providing a few pieces of information.

-**Note***: Normally the isntaller would pull the installation images from Docker Hub or Docker Trusted Registry (DTR), for this lab, we've prestaged the images onto your machine so you won't need to login to either Docker Hub or DTR*
+**Note***: Normally the installer would pull the installation images from Docker Hub or Docker Trusted Registry (DTR), for this lab, we've prestaged the images onto your machine so you won't need to login to either Docker Hub or DTR*

-**Note***: Some dialogs / logs will say "Orca" this was the interal code name for UCP*
+**Note***: Some dialogs / logs will say "Orca" this is the internal code name for UCP*

 1. SSH into **Node-0**

 		$ ssh ubuntu@<node-0 public ip>

- 	**Note***: You may be promted to accept the RSA key.
+ 	**Note***: You may be prompted to accept the RSA key.
 If so, enter* `yes`

  	**Note***: The default password is* `D0ckerconEU!`

-2. Run the UCP bootstrap with the install option
+2. Run the UCP installer

 		docker run --rm -it \
 		-v /var/run/docker.sock:/var/run/docker.sock \